MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 10. **Compare your revised HXT with the original in BuildX**.
 It's a good idea to confirm that they only changes are the ones you ***intended*** to make.

-##Writer and OP Cordinator Tasks
+##Writer and OP Coordinator Tasks

 To publish your content to MSDN, you will work with the OP Coordinator.
-In the following sections, the tasks that the OP coordinator and the writer completes are both described.
+The tasks that the OP coordinator and the writer complete are both described in the following sections.

 *************************************************************